Workers' Compensation

 Return to Work

-Even if you can’t return to your regular job right away, we will try to provide temporary work that you can do safely.
+Rochester Public Schools has an Injury Management Program.
+Even if you can’t return to your regular job right away, we will provide temporary light duty work that you can safely do within your provided work restrictions.

-If that results in decreased hours or lower pay, in MN your workers’ compensation benefits will pay half to two-thirds of the difference between your pre-injury wage and reduced wage.
-(Workers’ compensation wage-loss benefits are not taxable.)
+If your work restrictions result in decreased hours, workers’ compensation benefits will pay two-thirds of the difference between your pre-injury wage and reduced wage.
+Workers’ compensation wage loss benefits are not taxable.